JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_completion.md

 The item presentation can also be performed via (re-usable) [`LookupElementRenderer`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/lookup/LookupElementRenderer.java).

-For expensive calculations (for example, the presentation of an item to be shown depends on other items) use `LookupElementBuilder.withExpensiveRenderer()` to invoke the renderer in the background while the completion list is already populating.
+For expensive calculations (for example, the presentation of an item to be shown depends on other items), use `LookupElementBuilder.withExpensiveRenderer()` to invoke the renderer in the background while the completion list is already populating.

 ### Sorting